-If you’re interested in purchasing luxury real estate on the French Riviera, Monaco banks can certainly help.
+If you’re interested in purchasing luxury real estate on the French Riviera, banks here can certainly help.

-And if you want to collateralize your investment portfolio, finance a luxury yacht, or splurge on a multi-million dollar art collection, opening a Monaco bank account is a step in the right direction.
+And if you want to collateralize your investment portfolio, finance a luxury yacht, or splurge on a multi-million dollar art collection, opening an account here is a step in the right direction.

-Let’s take a closer look at the benefits that you can capture by opening a Monaco bank account.
+Let’s take a closer look at the benefits that you can capture by opening a bank account here.

 That said, in almost all instances, you will be required to have a face-to-face meeting at some point.
 Most banks will require this in-person meeting within a certain period after the account has been opened.
 This typically ranges from three to six months.

-The term “Monaco bank” is actually a bit of a misnomer.
+The term “Monaco bank” is a bit of a misnomer.
 There are, of course, a handful of Monegasque banks incorporated in Monaco.
-But when considering opening a Monaco bank account, most people are actually talking about a Monaco branch or subsidiary of a foreign bank that is headquartered in Switzerland, Luxembourg, Andorra, or another private banking hub.
+But when considering opening an account here, most people are talking about a Monaco branch or subsidiary of a foreign bank that is headquartered in Switzerland, Luxembourg, Andorra, or another private banking hub.

 These banks are all technically Monegasque and the accounts are usually domiciled in Monaco.
-However, the bank pedigree, culture, and expertise have typically been forged in one of the other top banking jurisdictions.
+However, the bank’s pedigree, culture, and expertise typically originate from one of the other top banking jurisdictions.

 Of course, this is no different than many other countries.
-But one unique exception is that nearly every single bank in Monaco can be categorized as one of the best private banks in the world.
+But one unique exception is that nearly every single bank here is one of the best private banks in the world.

 So with so many world-class banks at your fingertips, how do you decide where to open accounts?

-Well, ultimately, it comes down to finding the bank that best meets your personal requirements and asset profile.
+Well, ultimately, it comes down to finding the bank that best meets your client profile.

-The following groups often find banking in Monaco most useful:
+The following groups often find bank accounts here most useful.

-If you’re a non-resident looking for private banking outside of the EU, Monaco is a solid option to consider.
-In which case, how much money you have, your financing and investment requirements, and residency profile will likely help determine whether Monaco is the best choice for your banking.
-Of course, you can also look at other options like Switzerland, Liechtenstein, Andorra too.
+If you’re a foreigner looking for private banking outside of Europe, Monaco is a solid option to consider.
+In this case, how much money you have, your financing and investment requirements, and your residency profile will likely help determine whether Monaco is the best choice for your client profile.
+Of course, you can also look at other options like Switzerland, Liechtenstein, and Andorra too.

 Those with foreign entities, offshore companies, and estate planning structures may also find Monaco interesting.
 While private banking hubs are very familiar with exotic structures, Monaco seems to be more open, accepting, and willing to work to onboard such entities as clients.

-If you’re looking at acquiring Monaco residency, opening a Monaco bank account, and acquiring a letter proving financial self-sufficiency (and have enough money to support yourself in Monaco) is a crucial step in the process.
+If you’re looking at acquiring Monaco residency, opening an account here, and acquiring a letter proving financial self-sufficiency (and having enough money to support yourself in Monaco) is a crucial step in the process.
 In the past, how much money you had to deposit to acquire this letter was at the discretion of the bank.
 However, those days are over.
-Now, the Monegasque government oversees the process and requires that all prospective residents deposit at least €500,000 in a Monaco bank in order to meet the residency requirements.
+Now, the Monegasque government oversees the process and requires that all prospective residents deposit at least €500,000 into a bank here in order to meet the residency conditions.

-Obviously, one of the most important considerations when determining if you should bank in Monaco is whether you can afford to bank here.
-Private banking in Monaco, like elsewhere, requires significant wealth, often more than the average person (or company) can deposit.
-So before spending any more time determining if you should bank here, let’s look at the requirements.
+Obviously, one of the most important considerations when determining if you should bank here is whether you can afford to bank here.
+Opening private bank accounts here, like elsewhere, requires significant wealth, often more than the average person (or company) can deposit.
+So before spending any more time determining if you should bank here, let’s look at the required deposit amounts.